clogan88/rockfish_rnaseq/README.md

 # rockfish_rnaseq

-## This is the general folder for all rockfish RNAseq data
+## This is the general folder for all rockfish RNAseq data analysis code